 * BOJ holds rates, sounds optimistic on economy

-LONDON, July 11 (Reuters) - The dollar slid on Thursday after comments from Federal Reserve Chairman Ben Bernanke indicated the U.S. central bank may not wind down its asset purchase programme as soon as previously expected.
+LONDON, July 11 (Reuters) - The dollar slid on Thursday after comments from Federal Reserve chairman Ben Bernanke indicated the central bank may not wind down its asset purchase programme as soon as previously thought.

-Major currencies like the euro, sterling and Australian dollar all rose, although traders and strategists said markets had perhaps over-reacted and gains against the dollar would be fleeting.
-They said they were looking to sell into these rallies as they expect the U.S. currency to resume its uptrend.
+Major currencies such as the euro and sterling rose, but traders and strategists said markets had perhaps over-reacted.
+Gains against the dollar would be fleeting, they said, with market participants looking to buy the U.S. currency at lower levels as most still expect it to resume its uptrend.

-Bernanke said the Fed would continue to pursue an accommodative monetary policy as inflation remained low and the unemployment rate might be understating the weakness of the labour market.
-Fed minutes, however, showed that half of the bank's policymakers think the stimulus programme should stop by the end of this year.
+Bernanke said the Fed would continue to pursue an accommodative monetary policy due to low inflation and weakness in the labour market.
+Still, Fed minutes showed that half of the bank’s policymakers think the stimulus programme should stop by the end of this year.

-The dollar slipped against a basket of currencies, with its index, falling to 82.418, its lowest since June 25 and down around 2.8 percent from the three-year high of 84.753, touched just two sessions ago.
-It last stood at 83.005.
+The dollar slipped against a basket of currencies, with its index falling to 82.418, its lowest since June 25 and down around 2.8 percent from the three-year high of 84.753, touched just two sessions ago.
+It last stood at 82.943.

-The general market view had been that the Fed could begin to scale back its massive $85 billion-per-month stimulus programme by September and perhaps halt it by the end of the year but markets were less sure about those timeframes after the Fed minutes and Bernanke's comments on Wednesday.
+The general market view had been that the Fed could begin to scale back its massive $85 billion-a-month stimulus programme by September, and perhaps halt it by the end of the year, but markets were less sure about those timeframes after the Fed minutes and Bernanke’s comments on Wednesday.

-Analysts, however, said in the longer term the dollar would strengthen as the Fed's stance of reducing stimulus stands in contrast to other major central banks which look set to remain accommodative, they said.
+Analysts, however, said in the longer term the dollar would strengthen as the Fed’s stance of reducing stimulus stands in contrast to other major central banks which look set to remain accommodative.

 The dollar extended losses after the Bank of Japan kept its policy on hold and had its most upbeat assessment in two-and-half years.
 But analysts said the fall in the pair was likely to be short-lived.